 # Flow

-RPA stands for Relying Party Application; in this case, it is your application’s back end.
+Relying Party Application is your application’s back end.

-When a client requests access to a protected resource, the RPA redirects the end user to the MIRACL Trust Authorisation Page to begin authentication via OpenID Connect.
+When a client requests access to a protected resource, the Relying Party Application redirects the end user to the MIRACL Trust Authorisation Page to begin authentication via OpenID Connect.

 If the device is not yet registered, the end user is redirected to a Custom Verification URL.
-The RPA then handles the identity verification and sends it to the MIRACL Trust API, which returns a Verification URL.
+The Relying Party Application then handles the identity verification and sends it to the MIRACL Trust API, which returns a Verification URL.
 When the end user opens it, the verification is complete and the device is registered.

 With the device registered, the end user can authenticate using the PIN associated with their registered device.

 Once authentication is successful, the end user is directed to your OIDC Redirect URL along with the Access Code.
-The RPA then exchanges this Access Code for ID and Access tokens, confirming that the authentication was successful.
+The Relying Party Application then exchanges this Access Code for ID and Access tokens, confirming that the authentication was successful.
 This process may lead to creating a session on the back end, thereby granting the end user access to the protected resource.